lydiaYchen/DDL24Spring/README.md

 ##  4. Course team

 This course will be mainly taught by [Prof. Lydia Y Chen](https://lydiaychen.github.io/).
-TAs are Abel Malan and Aditya Shankar, who will run the lab and grade homework.
+TAs are Abel Malan, Aditya Shankar, and Chaoyi Zhu, who will run the lab and grade homework.

 Lydia is the responsible instructor of this course and can be reached at **lydiaychen@ieee.org**.